Overeaters get diabetes from eating too much, too quickly, too frequently. Over-listeners get involuntary eye twitches.

 Lesson #1: A Stricter Diet

-These days, I spend a large chunk of my days holding a bottle in the mouth of Kim and my fresh-out-the-womb son, Zac, as he leisurely sips the milk as if it’s a Beyerskloof Diesel Pinotage.
+These days, I spend a large chunk of my days holding a bottle in the mouth of my fresh-out-the-womb son, Zac, as he leisurely sips the milk as if it’s a Beyerskloof Diesel Pinotage.
 And while he binged on milk, I’d binge on podcasts…

 …until it came time for my podfast.